Prince Harry says he left royal life because UK press was 'destroying' his mental health

 The release of Harry's interview with Corden comes days before he and Meghan sit down for a prime-time interview with Oprah Winfrey.

-During the segment with Corden, in which the pair travel round Los Angeles in an open-top bus, Harry revealed he has watched "The Crown" -- the popular drama that probes a number of reported fractures within the royal family.
+During the segment with Corden, in which the pair travel around Los Angeles on an open-top bus, Harry revealed he has watched "The Crown" -- the popular drama that probes several reported fractures within the royal family.
 "I'm way more comfortable with 'The Crown' than I am seeing the stories written about my family or my wife or myself," he said.

 "They don't pretend to be news, it's fictional," Harry added of the show, about which his fellow royals have generally been tight-lipped.
 "But it's loosely based on the truth.
 Of course it's not strictly accurate, but ... it gives you a rough idea about what that lifestyle, what the pressures of putting duty and service above family and everything else, what can come from that."